vandong9/interview_VIPER/README.md

  There is Router to handle routing between scene.
 Can build tree router There is scene class act as scene factory to hide the complex of generate scene follow the VIPER

+The FavoriteCryptoView: i try to use rxswift-MVVM so it look different.

 Mutliple theme: There are popular ways to handle
 - Each base control handle itself by listening the notification change theme to update